-709. In the prior year's peer review report, it was determined that Jordan did not yet have a process to exchange information on rulings in accordance with the form and timelines required by the transparency framework.
+686. In the prior years' peer review reports, it was determined that Jordan did not yet have a process to exchange information on rulings in accordance with the form and timelines required by the transparency framework.
 During the year in review, Jordan did not introduce such a process, and therefore the recommendation remains in place.
 Jordan is currently considering the implementation of a process within ISTD to ensure the timely exchange of information on future rulings.